PhantomCS777/COP290-Subtask3/README.md

 **STOP_LOSS_PAIR** : We need to close multiple position on same day based on z-score and stoploss threshold so we are able to achieve and maintain this is in theta of the current number of open positions.

 **Linear Regression** : The biggest optimizations have been done for this.
 A very big concern in directly using the normal form and calculating inverse is that methods of calculation inverse is computationally heavy and numerically unstable(accumulation of floating point error).
-Hence we explored and concluded to use one of the standard algorithms of QR factorisation and Modified Gram Schmidt(which is numerically much stable).
+Hence we explored and concluded to use one of the standard algorithms of `QR factorisation and Modified Gram Schmidt`(which is numerically much stable).
-The book reference : Numerical Linear Algebra (Lloyd N. Trefethen, David Bau III).
+The book reference : `Numerical Linear Algebra (Lloyd N. Trefethen, David Bau III)`.
 This also allowed us to solve for the weights of the model in `$O(mn^2)$` order where m is the number of  training days and n is the number of features.
 The function to calculate the `R score` also has been written.

+## Observations and Trends on various strategies

+Below are the graphs of the price of stock/ various indicators / predicted prices/ for the nifty50 stock with symbol `SBIN`  :

+**Trading Period**  : 01/01/2023 to 31/03/2023

+**Training Period of LR** : 01/01/2022 to 31/12/2023  and p =2

+For basic, we use n=7.
+For DMA, n=50.
+For DMA++, RSI and ADX, n=14.
+• Maximum position in all cases will be restricted to x=5.
+• adx threshold=25, oversold threshold=30, overbought threshold=70, max hold days=28,
+c1=0.2, c2=2.
+• For DMA, p=2, while for DMA++, p=5.